 If you already have a drafting workflow, but your story still feels loose, Scyn gives you a better way to inspect the connections between scenes.
 It is especially useful for writers who think visually or who are building stories with intertwined threads.

-It is also the better fit if you want to start free and stay free on one project.
+It is also the better fit if you want to start free and stay free with one active project.

 If you want more context on the rest of the market, the best story planning software guide compares both tools with Plottr, Scrivener, and Campfire.